TeleAI-mcp/flex-quiz-platform-qetw/README.md

-# flex-quiz-platform-qetw
+# Flex Quiz Platform Qetw

-A quiz and trivia platform for modern development workflows
+A quiz and trivia platform for modern development workflows.